 Your lens replacement procedure will be performed by one of our surgeons in an outpatient surgery center or hospital facility.

 After a short stay in the outpatient recovery area, you will be ready to go home.
 Plan to have someone drive you home.
 Everyone heals differently, but most patients can return to their normal activities the very next day.
 You will return to our office for a postoperative visit the next day.
 You will notice an improvement in your vision at that time which will continue to sharpen over the next 30 days.
 Eye drops will be prescribed to prevent infection and help your eye to heal.

 During traditional cataract surgery, a single focus lens is implanted.
 Often times this gives patients good distance vision but still requires them to wear reading glasses for near vision.
-However, we offer our patient the option for a multifocal or accommodating lens implant that may allow them good vision at any distance, near through far.
+However, we offer our patients the option for a multifocal or accommodating lens implant that may allow them good vision at any distance, near through far.